Is Custom Software Actually Worth It for a Small Business?

 The StoryDrips approach

 We start from a foundation that's already built — scheduling logic, job-tracking, automation workflows — then configure the 20% that's specific to you: your pricing rules, your intake process, your data.
 You get custom fit at a fixed price told to you up front, deployed in days rather than months.
+It's the same foundation behind an AI Operating Partner that runs the whole operation, not just one workflow.

 Think tailoring, not bespoke: we start from a pattern that fits most businesses in your category and alter it to fit yours.
 No per-seat subscription.
 No six-month build.
 No gap between the demo and what you actually get.